FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 Some of the most popular log agents are:

 * [Promtail][4] Promtail acquires logs, turns the logs into streams, and pushes the streams to Loki through an HTTP API.
-  The Promtail agent is designed for Loki installations, but many other Agents seamlessly integrate with Loki.
+  The Promtail agent is designed for Loki installations and therefore it is the default agent for Loki.

 * [Fluentd:][5] Fluentd is a cross-platform open source data collection software originally developed at Treasure Data under the Apache 2 license.
   It is written primarily in the Ruby programming language.